Kucoin/kucoin-api-docs/source/localizable/index.html.md

   }
 }
 ```
-Subscribe to this topic to get the real time push of all market symbols BBO change.
+Subscribe to this topic to get the push of all market symbols BBO change.

 <aside class="spacer2"></aside>